abinit/abinit/doc/tutorial/nlo.md

 with respect to electric field, atomic displacements, and strains; and finally (5) the third derivative calculations.
 Some specific features must however be explicitly specified in order to prepare for the non-linear response step (dataset 5).
-First, in dataset 2 it is mandatory to specify:
+First, it is mandatory to specify:
 ```
 nbdbuf  0
 nband   4 (= number of valence bands)